laravel/docs/notifications.md

         echo $notification->type;
     }

 If you want to retrieve only the "unread" notifications, you may use the `unreadNotifications` relationship.
-Again, these notifications will be sorted by the `created_at` timestamp:
+Again, these notifications will be sorted by the `created_at` timestamp with the most recent notifications at the beginning of the collection:

     $user = App\Models\User::find(1);